2023 Most Popular History Bachelor's Degree Schools in West Virginia

 Of the 10 students majoring in history at Marshall University, 60% are male and 40% are female.

-With a ranking of #6, West Virginia State University did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
+West Virginia State University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the medium-sized suburb of Institute, WVSU is a public school with a small student population.

 About 71% of the students majoring in history at the school are women while 29% are male.

 Concord University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
-Located in the town of Athens, Concord University is a public school with a small student population.
+Located in the distant town of Athens, Concord University is a public college with a small student population.

 Of the 7 students majoring in history at Concord University, 86% are male and 14% are female.